 Peter slid on his stomach down the roof’s incline and pressed his palms into the soggy-leafy gutter to keep from toppling over the side.
-In moments he heard a belligerent scraping noise near his backyard fence.
+In moments he heard a feisty scraping noise near his backyard fence.
 Instinctively he froze his lungs, pressed himself into the damp roof shingles.
-An earwig tickled with impunity along the back of his neck.
+A damp earwig tickled with impunity along the back of his neck.

 The bushes ruffled at the edge of the yard.
 Peter saw the golden glare of its binocular eyes before anything else.
 When the animal emerged, it seemed twice as big as Peter remembered from his dad’s laboratory.
 He pressed his lips together, made himself still.
 The creature had a cat’s 200 degree field of view, he knew, and it enjoyed lupine auditory acuity—it could detect a discarded penny twanging off the thump of a boulder six miles away.

 Peter meant to watch the creature.
 Perhaps develop a scheme to brain it.

 The abominable wolf/cat hybrid skulked across the sparkling dew-damp grass and then sniffed at the sun-bleached garden gnome.
 Seeing the animal for the first time in broad daylight, Peter noted the 150-pound animal’s regal gray coat and with ruffled accents of orange cascading along its lean flank.
 The animal seemed treacherously cuddleable.